 Material and Durability

-Most compression pants are made of a mix of polyester and elastane.
-The higher the amount of elastane, the stretchier the material.
+Most compression pants are made of a mix of polyester and elastane or spandex.
+The higher the amount of elastane (spandex), the stretchier the material.
 A common mix is around 90% polyester and 10% elastane.

 The Best Basketball Compression Tights

-The Nike Hypercool are 3/4 compression pants meant to be used in warm or hot conditions.
-The material consists of 88% polyester and 12% elastane and is very flexible.
+The Nike Pro Dri-FIT compression pants are great in warm or hot conditions (previously marketed as “Hypercool”).
+The material consists of 83% polyester and 17% spandex and is very flexible.
 The compression effect is comfortable and less pronounced than in other pants.
 The fabric is very lightly-woven.
 If you hold up the pants against the light, you can see a million little holes providing ventilation and sweat-wicking.

-If you are looking for compression pants for play basketball during the summer or in hot gyms, the Nike Hypercool should be your first choice.
+If you are looking for compression pants for playing basketball during the summer or in hot gyms, the Nike Pro Tights should be your first choice.

-If the Hypercool pants work best in warm conditions, these full-length Hyperwarms work best in – yep, you guessed it, cold conditions.
+If the Nike Pro Dri-FIT pants work best in warm conditions, then these full-length Nike Pro Warm tights work best in – yep, you guessed it, cold conditions.

 I personally love wearing these pants during cold January basketball practices or when I go for a run in the winter.
 They also work great during leg days in the gym.
 They are quite elastic, which means I was never afraid they might rip during deep squats.

-To sum it up in one sentence: If you like your legs warm and cozy, then the Nike Hyperwarm Compression Pants are for you!
+To sum it up in one sentence: If you like your legs warm and cozy, then the Nike Pro Warm Compression Pants are for you!

 The slogan on the label of these pants is: “Heat Gear – keeps you cool.”
 Am I the only one who thinks these pants are named counterintuitively?

-This results in pants that land somewhere in the middle between the cooling effect of a Nike Hypercool and the warming effect of a Nike Hyperwarm.
+This results in pants that land somewhere in the middle between the cooling effect of a Nike Dri Fit and the warming effect of a Nike Pro Warm.

-Compression is comfortable and on par with the Nike Hypercool.
+Compression is comfortable and on par with the Nike Dri Fit.
 Overall these pants are a great choice if you are looking for an affordable option you can wear all year long.

 Overall, I was not terribly impressed by these pants, but if you are on a tight budget and you want pants you can wear as a base layer to keep you warm in winter, these are a good option.